Fun Horse riding New South Wales

 Day 2

-Introductory Forest Ride through the hilly terrain of the Kerewong State Forest with tall eucalyptus forests and pockets of rainforest.
-Stop at a creek side picnic ground in the middle of the forest for lunch.
-Wildlife that may be encountered on the rides and on the farm are Wallabies, Goanna’s and many bird species including Black Cockatoo’s (3 hours riding).
+Introductory Forest Ride through the hilly terrain of the Kerewong State Forest features tall eucalyptus forests and pockets of rainforest.
+The ride includes a stop at a creekside picnic ground in the middle of the forest for lunch.
+Wildlife that may be encountered on the rides and on the farm includes wallabies, goannas, and many bird species including black cockatoo’s (3 hours riding).

 Day 3

-Ride to the impressive Comboyne Mountain (670 m), its peak can be seen from the riding centre.
-Magnificent 360 degree view at the top.
-Horses and riders enjoy a well deserved lunch break at the peak, before descending back home.
+Ride to the impressive Comboyne Mountain (670 m), whose peak can be seen from the riding centre.
+Enjoy magnificent 360-degree views at the top.
+Horses and riders will take a well-deserved lunch break at the peak before descending back home.
 5 hours riding.

 Day 4

-Long day ride starting along a historic timber railway line to a local winery.
-Creek crossings, an adventurous steep descent and fantastic long gallops.
-On arrival, taste the local produce while looking over the vineyards.
+This long day ride stars along a historic timber railway line to a local winery, featuring creek crossings, an adventurous steep descent, and fantastic long gallops.
+Upon arrival, taste the local produce while overlooking the vineyards.
 Transfer back to riding centre.
 5-6 hours riding.

 Day 5

-Fabulous beach ride along the Pacific Ocean, galloping in the waves.
-Look out for dolphins and a close encounter with kangaroos.
-Lunch in the dunes, fish & chips at the fisherman's co-op or at the local Macadamia Farm Café (not included) Transfer by horse trailer.
+Enjoy a fabulous beach ride along the Pacific Ocean, galloping in the waves.
+Look out for dolphins and experience a close encounter with kangaroos.
+Lunch will be in the dunes, with options for fish & chips at the fisherman's co-op or at the local Macadamia Farm Café (not included) Transfer by horse trailer.
 2 hours riding.

 Day 6

-Farmland horse ride to the beautiful green rolling and fertile farmland of the Comboyne Plateau.
-On clear days one can see views to the Pacific Ocean.
+Take a farmland horse ride to the beautiful, green, rolling, and fertile farmland of the Comboyne Plateau.
+On clear days, enjoy views extending to the Pacific Ocean.
 6 hours riding.

 Day 7